thurn/violet/spells.md

 # Concepts
+- As much stuff as possible should be on card mechanics instead of in the (especially creature cards)
 - Levels?
   - level drain, negative levels
+  - important to make you relate to your squad and be invested in them
 - Copy Edge of the Empire Combat System
 - Skills & Checks
   - Agility, Brawn, Cunning, Presence, Willpower, Intellect